For sale benzine Kia

 In practice

 The boot is 352 l, smaller than the Bayon despite the close family relationship, because of a different rear floor layout.
 The car has five seats; the rear bench is suited to two adults on a normal trip.
 Owners report real-world consumption in mixed use that is 0.5 to 1.1 l above WLTP, depending on the motorway share (public forums, not measured by us).
-The indicative list price rose from about 22,995 euro (peildatum early 2024) to 23,995 euro now, a from-price, no offer and no forecast.
+The indicative list price rose from about 22,995 euro (reference date early 2024) to 23,995 euro now, a from-price, no offer and no forecast.

 Points to note